olepoeschl/jarbatexe/README.md

 After that, warp-packer is used to pack the generated .exe and the custom JRE into a single .exe file that unpacks itsself at runtime and then starts the application. <br>
 If ```-icon <path_to_icon>``` is provided, then ResourceHacker is used to set a custom icon for the generated .exe. <br>
 Use ```-headless``` if you want to convert a console application.
 Otherwise it will not work.<br>

-Please note: if you don't generate your executable with ```-headless```, then it is not possible to pass command line arguments to your application!
+Note: if you don't generate your executable with ```-headless```, then it is not possible to see command line output!

 Jeyy, that's it.